-- Nevada limits short-term plans to no more than 185 days and prohibits renewal.
+- Short-term health insurance in Nevada is limited to terms of no more than 185 days with no renewal.

 - Nevada’s health insurance exchange has been active in educating consumers about short-term plans.

-- At least five insurers offer short-term plans in Nevada.
+- At least five insurers offer short-term health insurance in Nevada.

 The Nevada Division of Insurance maintains a web page with FAQs about short-term plans, and cautions consumers to fully understand the coverage options available to them.